Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 ![home information](/documentation/images/home.png)

 If the user is not logged in they can only see the home page and the post list page.
 A signed in user can also see the post detail page, can like/unlike posts, can leave comments, can create their own post, can edit their own post and delete their own post.
+I have added security to prevent non logged in users trying to access these pages through typing the urls.

 ### Posts Page